 - 1. Class contact hours spent in laboratory courses will be converted as though one 50-minute period equals 3/4 FLH.
 For purposes of this definition, laboratory courses are defined as those in which lecture instruction is enriched by laboratory experiences; i.e., the course must have distinct lecture and laboratory periods assigned.
 This includes courses in biology, chemistry, physics, and nursing, for example. - 2.
 Classes that are held entirely in a laboratory setting, generally those in which students are required to meet two 50-minute periods per week for one semester hour credit, shall be converted as follows: one 50-minute period equals 2/3 FLH.
 This includes courses in art and family and consumer sciences, for example. - 3.
 Private music lessons shall be converted as though three 30-minute lessons per week, for the semester, equals one FLH. - 4.
 The FLHs for 5000 level courses are to be converted by multiplying 5/4 times the FLH that the course is assigned.
 (Not applicable to the summer term.) - 5.
 The faculty load hours given for supervision of students in internships or practicums, provided they are off-campus, will be one FLH for three half-semester internships, practicums.
 If the duration of the internship varies from half semester, the faculty workload is pro-rated accordingly, provided the number of trips to supervise the student is extended accordingly.
 The faculty load hours given for supervision of student teachers will be one FLH for two twelve-week student teachers.
-It is assumed that during a half-semester internship, practicum or twelve weeks of student teaching, the supervisor will visit the student a minimum of three times. - 6.
-Since individual studies or courses taught by directed readings (to be arranged) are at the discretion of the faculty member, generally no FLHs will be given for this instruction.
+It is assumed that during a half-semester internship, practicum or twelve weeks of student teaching, the supervisor will visit the student a minimum of three times.

+- 6. Since individual studies or courses taught by directed readings (to be arranged) are at the discretion of the faculty member, generally no FLHs will be given for this instruction.
 However, if the number of credit hours being taught in this type of course is nine or more and is being taught in at least three different courses, then the faculty member will receive one FLH.
 No faculty member may receive more than one FLH per semester for such courses. - 7.
 Residence Year Supervision will not be included in load.
 Faculty will contract for out-of-load reimbursement. - 8.
-Faculty teaching courses at an off-campus site that requires the faculty member to be at the site will receive

-- compensation in the amount to equal 1 hour of overload pay for 16 trips during the semester.
+Faculty teaching courses at an off-campus site that requires the faculty member to be at the site will receive compensation in the amount to equal 1 hour of overload pay for 16 trips during the semester.
 For courses requiring fewer than 16 trips, the amount of compensation will be prorated (number of trips divided by 16 times the amount of payment for one hour of overload pay).
 Compensation requires the faculty member to live outside the service area of the off-campus site.
 Compensation requires prior approval by Dean and Chair. - 9.
-The faculty load hours given for supervision of students who successfully complete Honors Program projects and theses will be one FLH for each successfully completed Honors thesis (two semesters of independent study) and .17 FLH for each successfully completed Honors Project.
-Compensation will come in the form of a stipend that will be awarded in June for work done in the previous spring and fall semesters.
+The faculty load hours given for supervision of students working on Honors Program projects and theses will be .5 FLH for completing each of two semesters of independent study for the Honors thesis, and .17 FLH for each completed semester of work with a student on an Honors Project.
+With the approval of the Honors Director and Provost/VPAA, compensation will come in the form of a stipend that will be awarded in June for work done in the previous spring and fall semesters.